mdcutone/psychxr/README.md

 set PSYCHXR_LIBOVR_INCLUDE=C:\OculusSDK\LibOVR\Include;C:\OculusSDK\LibOVR\Include\Extras
 set PSYCHXR_LIBOVR_PATH=C:\OculusSDK\LibOVR\Lib\Windows\x64\Release\VS2015
 ```
 The settings above depend on where you unpacked the Oculus SDK files, so set them appropriately.
-If you extracted the SDK package to 'C:\', the installer will use default values allowing you to skip setting the above variables.
-Furthermore, you can use libraries for different versions of Visual C++ (e.g. 2017) or even build 32-bit packages.
+If you extracted the SDK package to 'C:\\', the installer will use default values allowing you to skip setting the above variables.

 Now we can build the source package using the following command (obviously replacing <version> with the current version of the package):